Accrual Accounting Method

 FAQ on accrual accounting in Abacus

-Q: Do I need to create a clearing account in QB to accommodate accrual accounting?
+Q: Do I need to create a clearing account to accommodate accrual accounting?

 A: Once the accrual setting is enabled, and a batch of expenses is approved, we will automatically create a Clearing Account in your accounting software.
 Each transaction is dated according to the date that is listed on the expense.